Genera1Developer/Project-Auto/CONTRIBUTING.md

 1. **Install Git:** Ensure you have Git installed on your machine.
 You can download it from [https://git-scm.com/](https://git-scm.com/).

 2. **Install Python:** This project requires Python 3.8 or higher.
 Download the latest version from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Make sure to add Python to your PATH during installation.
-Consider using a Python version manager like `pyenv` or `asdf` for managing multiple Python versions.
-Using a version manager is strongly recommended.
+Consider using a Python version manager like `pyenv` or `asdf` for managing multiple Python versions. **Using a version manager is strongly recommended to avoid conflicts and ensure consistency.**

 3. **Clone the Repository:** Clone the project repository to your local machine using: